Class 8 Science

 The solar system is made up of the sun, its planets, satellites, asteroids, comets, dwarf planets, etc. All other members of the solar system keep on revolving around the sun.
 This is possible because of the gravitational attraction between the sun and these bodies.
 The solar system is 4.6 billion years old.
 Different members of the solar system are as follows.

-The Sun: The sun is the centre of the solar system.
+The sun is the centre of the solar system.
 The sun is a huge store of heat and light energy.
 The sun is mainly composed of hydrogen gas.
 The hydrogen gas in the sun keeps on changing to helium gas and this process releases huge amount of energy.
 This is like thousands of atom bombs working together.

 Planet: A celestial body which revolves around a star is called a planet.
 There are eight planets in the solar system, viz.
 Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.